BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

+TODO:
+   * Remove legacy wallets (3.3) and replace them entire with descriptors

 # 3.3: Setting Up Your Wallet

 You're now ready to start working with Bitcoin.
 To begin with, you'll need to create a wallet for sending and receiving funds.